ziden-dev/schema-models/README.md

 - The custom data type can only be defined in context.
 - Declaring a new data type is the same as declare a property in a schema.
 - To set the acceptable values for a custom property, we use the tag **"values"**.
 This contain an array of values which the corresponding property can get.
 - Some custom data type could have the values abstracted which may confused users so we use the **"@display"** and **"@values"** to distinguish between the values added to claims and the ones displayed for the users.
-These two have 1 to 1 mapping, so for each value in the **"@values"** list there always a corresponding value in the **"@display"** list.
+These two list have 1 to 1 mapping, so for each value in the **"@values"** list always has a corresponding value in the **"@display"** list.
 Example:
 ``` json
 {